 So many people and animals are suffering every day.
 There are many ways to help them, but it depends on recognizing their situation and understanding the best way to help.
-Being compassionate is not enough – we also need to be generous with our time, and have self-discipline, patience, perseverance, concentration and wisdom.
-Here are eleven ways to help others, and make our own lives meaningful:
+Being compassionate and skillful is not enough – we also need to be generous with our time, and have self-discipline, patience, perseverance, concentration and wisdom.
+Here are eleven ways to help others.
+They not only bring benefit to those in need, but they also help us break out of our shell of loneliness and make our lives meaningful:

 1. Care for Those Who Are Suffering

 We need to take care of those who are sick, disabled or in pain.
 If we see someone struggling with a heavy load or difficult task, we step in and share their burden.

 2. Guide Those Who Are Muddled about How to Help Themselves